Ghana - Africa’s Largest Gold Producer - +4M oz of gold per year

-Gold has been continuously mined in Ghana for centuries when it was part
+Gold has been continuously mined in Ghana for centuries since it was part

 of the old Mali Empire in the 14th century, and in more recent times when it was known as